deckerego/hack-clock/README.md

 License
 =======

 License is Apache Public License 2.0 (APL 2) unless otherwise noted.

-The Adafruit libraries are licensed separately, see Adafruit/README.md for details.
+The Adafruit libraries located in the /Adafruit directory are licensed separately, see Adafruit/README.md for details.
+The original code is available at https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code

+CodeMirror is licensed separately as detailed in views/codemirror/LICENSE.
+The CodeMirror codebase is not directly committed into this repository (although it appears that way) - it is a subtree of the repository available at https://github.com/codemirror/codemirror